ahtramanjum/ahtramanjum/README.md

-# Hello, I'm Mohammad Jarju! 👋
+# Hey folks, I'm Ahtram A. 👋

 🌱 Lifelong learner and BCA 2025 student passionate about DSA, development, and technology.